gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 * Philip Tetlock,[ Superforecasting: The Art and Science of Prediction](https://www.amazon.com/Superforecasting-Prediction-Philip-E-Tetlock/dp/0804136718/) *A great book summarizing some of the research and ideas of one of the leading experst in prediction.
 Not explicitely about statistical predictions; more of a big picture reading for those who want to evaluate predictions.*
 * Nassim Nicholas Taleb: [Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets ](https://www.amazon.com/Fooled-Randomness-Hidden-Markets-Incerto/dp/0812975219/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) *A fascinating walk through of examples discussing the role of luck and human decision making.
 Shows how really really important randomness is.*
 * Seth Stephens-Davidowitz,[ Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are](https://www.amazon.com/Seth-Stephens-Davidowitz/e/B072549W28/ref=dp_byline_cont_ebooks_1) *So you think you can use data to answer some important questions?
 Watch out people often hide stuff.
 Look at what they do, not what they say.
 An amazing collection of stories.*
-* David Spiegelhalter [The Art of Statistics ](https://www.amazon.com/dp/B07HQDJD99/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) *A great review of some key statistics concept from a great statitsician.
-A very nice introduction to any data, stats or metrics course*
 * Cathy O'Neil, [Weapons of Math Destruction ](https://weaponsofmathdestructionbook.com/) *A more sceptic take on the role of algorithms*